-What programs exist today in the jurisdictions that could be used as the basis for a future multi-jurisdictional RUC program?
+• What programs exist today in the jurisdictions that could be used as the basis for a future multi-jurisdictional RUC program?
 We have conducted a preliminary analysis of several programs that could serve as models.
-A summary of findings is included in the Appendix.

 We have outlined a range of policy alternatives and operational concepts from the perspectives of individual motorists as well as jurisdictions.
 Notionally, the list below summarizes some implementation steps that could be pursued in further developing any of these alternatives into an operational solution for a multi-state RUC environment: